dmpeppin/BootCamp_Homework/Homework_Week16.md

 - Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is:

+`Karl Fitzgerald` though it was easy enough to find it on their website, i used a google search `site:demo.testfire.net executive`

 - How can this information be helpful to an attacker:

+`a social engineering method would be to send a fake email pretending to be the CEO and ask for confidential information`

 #### Step 2: DNS and Domain Discovery